 (b) such other price as is determined by the Minister under subregulation (13)(b);

-“mining tenement” includes land the subject of an application for a mining tenement;
+mining tenement includes land the subject of an application for a mining tenement;

-“refiner” means the operator of a refinery;
+refiner means the operator of a refinery;

-“refinery” means a place where gold metal is produced;
+refinery means a place where gold metal is produced;

-“treatment facility” means any plant at which gold bearing material is treated or processed, but does not include a refinery.
+treatment facility means any plant at which gold bearing material is treated or processed, but does not include a refinery.

 (12) The Director General of Mines may approve in writing of mining tenements being treated as separate gold royalty projects, as specified in the approval, if satisfied that they are not all held by the same person or by persons between whom the Director General of Mines considers there to be a connection such that the mining tenements can fairly be treated as forming part of the same gold royalty project.